kalisio/keycloak-event-gateway/docs/Configuration.md

 ## Asynchronous calls

-The service provider sends HTTP requests asynchronously.
+This service provider sends HTTP requests asynchronously.

 Errors during calls
-are simply added to the logs, not interfering with the Keycloak runtime.
+are simply added to the logs,
+and do not interfere
+with the Keycloak runtime.

 If the further treatments you implement